WarmUpTill/SceneSwitcher/README.md

-# SceneSwitcher
 An automation plugin for OBS Studio.

-More information can be found on https://obsproject.com/forum/resources/automatic-scene-switching.395/.
+More information can be found in the [OBS forums](https://obsproject.com/forum/resources/automatic-scene-switching.395/) or the plugin's [wiki](https://github.com/WarmUpTill/SceneSwitcher/wiki).

 ## Downloads